I’ve been chasing Feinman since I was twenty-one. By that, I mean, beyond the man himself, the ideal of true love and all its promise.

 The next week at The International, Pauletta was eager to hear how things went.
 Standing together over a quick, pre-shift coffee in the prep kitchen, I told her about my evening with Jakob Feinman and that I really liked him.

 “He really liked you too.
-He told me before class on Monday.
+He told me in the Quad on Monday.
 I just knew you two would hit it off.
 He’s a fine man, isn’t he?” she said with a wink before heading out to the bar to set up for the night.

 Oh, here we go, I thought, dream shattered.
 But I waited for him to continue.